 8. We aren’t big bread-eaters, usually, but we still use some.
 So, on weeks where I know our use will be very light, I keep the bread frozen and pull out only the slices we need at that time to thaw or toast.
 That way, we don’t throw away half of a moldy loaf of bread.

 10. I compost.
-I still haven’t gotten myself a proper container—I’ve been reusing the same old broken ice cream pail under the sink for years now.
-I curse at the fruit flies when I let it go too long, and it’s kind of gross to clean, so I really do need to replace it.
-But I’ll wait till it’s completely unusable first.
+I still haven’t gotten myself a proper container—I’ve been reusing the same old broken ice cream pail under the sink for years now—and I really do need to replace it.
 I put all my scraps into my outdoor compost bin (a small tumbler one for my teeny tiny yard) and turn it, water it, make sure my contributions are balanced, and by the spring, it’s become nutrient-rich matter for my garden—and it’s amazing.
 There’s a reason why this stuff costs so much at garden centers.

 I have to admit that the primary reason I began all these things was to save myself money.
-I care about the earth too, and have been way more conscious of my footprint over the last 6-7 years, but the bottom line was that I started doing these things because I was a bit broke. 😉 I’m totally not ashamed to admit my motivation wasn’t altruistic.
+I care about the earth too, and have been way more conscious of my footprint over the last 6-7 years, but the bottom line was that I started doing these things to save money.
+I’m totally not ashamed to admit my motivation wasn’t altruistic.
 Whatever gets the job done!